 Counterparty credit risk is the risk that a swap is terminated and the counterparty fails to make one or more required payments.
 The termination payment is a market-based payment approximating the fair value of the swap at the time of termination.
-The Tollway was not exposed to termination payment credit risk as of December 31, 2015 because the negative fair values of each swap would render no payments owing by the counterparties in the event of a termination.
+The Tollway was not exposed to termination payment credit risk as of December 31, 2016 because the negative fair values of each swap would render no payments owing by the counterparties in the event of a termination.
 If changes in interest rates were to create positive fair values for the swaps in the future, the Tollway would be exposed to counterparty credit risk in the amount of those positive fair values.
-The swaps require full collateralization from the counterparty of any positive fair value of the swaps in the event the counterparty's credit rating falls below a Standard & Poor's rating of A- or a Moody's Investors Service rating of A3.
-The swaps require full collateralization from the counterparty of positive market value of the swaps in the event the counterparty's credit rating falls below a Standard & Poor's rating of AA- or a Moody's Investors Service rating of Aa3 and the amount of the positive market value exceeds certain thresholds as specified in the swap agreements.
+The swaps require full collateralization from the counterparty of any fair value in favor of the Tollway if: (a) the counterparty's credit rating were to fall below AA- or Aa3 by S&P or Moody's, respectively; and (b) the fair value were to exceed certain thresholds as specified in the swap agreements.
+If the counterparty's credit rating were to fall below A- or A3 by S&P or Moody's, respectively, then the threshold is zero, requiring full collateralization regardless of the amount of fair value.
 The swaps require such collateral to be held by a third party custodian in the form of cash, debt obligations issued by the U.S. Treasury or debt issued by federally sponsored agencies.
-The nine swaps outstanding as of December 31, 2015 are with eight different counterparties from seven different financial firms.
-The financial firm with the largest notional amount holds 28% of the total notional amount of the outstanding swaps.
+The seven swaps outstanding as of December 31, 2016 are with six different counterparties.
+The highest percentage of the total notional amount of swaps with a single counterparty is 30%.